mediaintelligence/GoogleCloudRun/README.md

 An advanced AI-powered development assistant that combines the power of Claude and Gemini models for intelligent code analysis, systematic workflows, and adaptive learning.

+## Features

+This alias heading is provided for compatibility with tooling that expects a plain "Features" section.
+For the full, categorized list, see the next section.

 ## ✨ Features

 ### 🤖 Core AI Capabilities